-Few grumbles as Washington state businesses begin enforcing mask-wearing for customers
+Few grumbles as Washington state businesses begin requiring customers to wear masks

 The increase is occurring in both new cases and related hospitalizations, Lofy said, and is being seen across both Eastern and Western Washington.

-And the rise is not confined to a handful of hotspots, like long-term care facilities or food-processing plants, that featured prominently earlier in the pandemic, she said.
+And the rise is not confined to a handful of hot spots, like long-term care facilities or food-processing plants, that featured prominently earlier in the pandemic, she said.
 New cases are still arising from those spots.

-But Lofy also said new cases are being reported from retail stores, restaurants and child-care centers, as well as also spreading within households where someone is infected.
+But Lofy also said new cases are being reported from retail stores, restaurants and child care centers, as well as also spreading within households where someone is infected.
 “If COVID-19 activity continues to increase throughout Washington during the summer months, our hospitals could be full of COVID-19 patients moving into the fall,” said Lofy.
 “Which would position us very poorly for the start of the school year and the anticipated fall wave” of the virus.

 King County residents and businesses looking for free face masks should contact their cities or local chambers of commerce, said county spokesperson Chase Gallagher.